CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터네트워크/250521-link_layer.md

 Since `<D, R>` is divisible by G, $D \cdot 2^r \oplus R = nG$.
 Equivalently, $D \cdot 2^r = nG \oplus R$.
 Therefore, R should be the remainder of $D \cdot 2^r \div G$.
 (Real implementation doesn't use division.)

-By choosing good G, we can detect all burst errors up to r bits, and any odd bits errors.
+By choosing good G, we can detect all burst errors less than r+1 bits, and any odd bits errors.
 We can also detect burst errors greater than r+1 bits with probability of $1 - 2^{-r}$. e.g. 32bit CRC uses G=100000100110000010001110110110111